Homelab Hardware

 - Network: 4x 2.5GbE Intel i226-V

-The N100 is surprisingly capable for this workload.
-It handles firewall duties and the Kubernetes API server without breaking a sweat.
+The N100 handles firewall duties and the Kubernetes API server with headroom to spare.

-This AMD-based mini PC (amd-w-minipc) is the workhorse of the cluster.
-With 16 cores, it handles most of the application workloads.
+This AMD box (amd-w-minipc) is the workhorse.
+16 cores, and it carries most of the application workloads.

 Specs: